Study Wildlife Management

 Students have completed course requirements by selecting from a wide variety of postgraduate papers, including those hosted by the following University of Otago Departments:

-Further information regarding the regulations for the Postgraduate Diploma in Wildlife Management (PGDipWLM) is available elsewhere on the University website.
+Further information on Wildlife Management course options is available elsewhere on the University website.

 Other papers taken by Wildlife Management Students

-In recent years students doing the Postgraduate Diploma in Wildlife Management have completed the following optional papers as part of their course requirements.
+In recent years students doing Wildlife Management have completed the following optional papers as part of their course requirements.
 Paper timing and availability may vary from year to year.

 - BTNY 469 Principles of Nature Conservation